Finding the Best Places to Retire Since 2006!

 College Educated: 30%

 Is Florida Considered Tax Friendly for Retirement?
 Yes

 Cons: The tornado risk is 135% higher than the national average.

-Notes: San Antonio is essentially a Tampa exurb and has grown by 65% within the last decade or two as Tampa residents have discovered its affordability.
-Racial diversity is minimal.
+Notes: San Antonio's population increased 15% during the last decade.
+Home prices have remained steady since a year ago.
 St. Leo University, a private, Catholic liberal arts university with 17,000 students, is in St. Leo just to the east of San Antonio.